iterative/terraform-provider-iterative/docs/resources/task.md

 ### Generic

-This provider offers some common machine images that are roughly the same for all the supported cloud providers.
+The Iterative Provider offers some common machine images which are roughly the same for all supported clouds.

 - `ubuntu` - Official Ubuntu LTS image, currently 20.04.